-This step explains everything you need to know to help determine what types of dealings the deceased person had with various organisations to notify these of the death as outlined later in Step 12.
-This investigative work is critical to understand what the deceased estate is made up of and to stop payments for services that are no longer needed.
+This step explains everything you need to know about documentation of death and to help determine what types of dealings the deceased person had with various organisations to notify these of the death as outlined later in Step 12.
+This investigative work is critical to understand what the Deceased Estate is made up of and to stop payments for services that are no longer needed.

 OverviewAt this stage, it is important to get a good overview of the deceased person's affairs.
 Reviewing files, documents, post and emails can help you understand:

 - the dealings the deceased has had with various government departments, companies and organisations;